Feb 14, 2020

 Most couples don't realize that they are looking for two completely different houses, so putting guidelines in place can help you narrow your options to a home that satisfies you both.

 So what’s the trick?
-We've narrowed it down to these 4 tips to make your house hunting less stressful and a lot more successful.
+We've narrowed it down to these 4 tips to make your house search less stressful and a lot more successful.

 If you need help, consider contacting a bank or mortgage broker to give you a better idea of how much you’ll qualify for and what the closing costs will be.
 They can also get you pre-approved for a loan, which will make you more competitive compared to other buyers when you want to make an offer on a home.

-Once you have decided on a budget and a list of wants and needs, it’s time to sit down together and compare notes (maybe over a nice glass of wine!)
-Unless you’re building a custom home, it’s unlikely you’ll find a home that has everything on your list (and even then, you’ll likely have to give up some things for the sake of the budget).
+Once you have decided on a budget and a list of wants and needs, it’s time to sit down together and compare notes (maybe over a nice glass of wine!).